slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Troops would never be deficient in courage, if they could only know how deficient in it their enemies were."
 -- Duke of Wellington*

-> *"It is courage that vanquishes in war, and not good weapons."
+> *"It is courage that vanquishes in war, and not good weapons." (...)
+"He who loses wealth loses much; he who loses a friend loses more; but he that loses his courage loses all."
 -- Miguel de Cervantes*

 > *"Courage makes a man more than himself; for he is then himself plus his valor."
 -- William R. Alger*

-> *"He who loses wealth loses much; he who loses a friend loses more; but he that loses his courage loses all."
--- Miguel de Cervantes*

 > *"Tell a man that he is brave, and you help him become so."
 -- Thomas Carlyle*